beeker1121/dddstructure/README.md

   - :heavy_check_mark: For storage side, the top level storage struct should still probably just use `time.Time` and the database itself can convert to and from that.
 - Add validate methods where needed.
   - On invoice create, validate at least one line item is passed in.
-    - Validate at least one payment method is passed in.
+    - :heavy_check_mark: Validate at least one payment method is passed in.
 - Use xid for all IDs instead of an unsigned int.
 - Determine if we want to refactor services.
   - Right now, we have certain functions like `Invoice.UpdateByIDAndUserID` to ensure a user is updating an invoice they own.
 Should this just be coded into the main `Invoice.Update()` function?
 Then, have another function like `Invoice.UpdateRaw()` that will let you pass any field of an invoice to update to that service method, just use the ID on the params?
 Or should that not be a 'service' level method, and if that needs to happen, then use `storage` directly?